sagaeinkik/sagaeinkik/README.md

 # Hi, I'm Saga!
-I'm an ambitious fullstack developer student from Sweden who likes making API:s and SPA:s.
+I'm an ambitious fullstack developer student from Sweden who likes making APIs and SPAs.

 ## Education
 Studying Computer Science and Mid-Sweden University with a major in Web Development.
 Graduating in June 2025 with a Higher Education Diploma.